taabindah/Tic-Tac-Toe/README.md

 Feel free to explore and modify the code for educational purposes or to enhance its functionality.
 Enjoy the game!

 #
-Kindly take note that the runner.py are part of the assignment starting code and are not original to me.
+Kindly take note that the basic implementation in the runner.py are part of the assignment starting code and are not original to me.
 Initial code: ©2020 Malan, David J. Malan/Harvard